-

 1973

-A summer season called The Comedians based around the TV series
+A summer season called The Comedians based on the TV series

 of the same name.
 This was on Clacton pier and I would have